OpenHRS/openhrs-mobile-app/README.md

     in your previous steps.

-To upload your APK in the Google Play Store:
+### Deploying to the Google Play Store:

 1. Visit the 'https://play.google.com/apps/publish/signup/' and create a new Developer Account, paying the respective fees
 2. Click 'Publish an Android App on Google Play'
 3. Edit the product details to your liking.